Skip to Content

 Ricotta & Marks P.C. has some of the best whistleblower attorneys serving Queens, Long Island City, Carle Place, Astoria, Bronx, Flushing, Jamaica, NY, Great Neck, Brooklyn, Nassau County, Suffolk County, and the surrounding areas.

-Contact them today for a free case evaluation.
+Contact us today for a free case evaluation with our whistleblower attorney in New York City.

 “Good people work here.”